OpenSourceBrain/NSGPortalShowcase/README.md

 NSGPortalShowcase
 =================

-Demonstrating interactions between OSB and the NSG Portal (http://www.nsgportal.org)
+Demonstrating interactions between OSB and the NSG Portal (http://www.nsgportal.org).

+See http://www.opensourcebrain.org/projects/nsgportalshowcase for more details.